Sorceriv/LoConnected/README.md

 # LoConnected

+12/05/2024:
+--Changed sdk version in android app-level build.gradle to 33 instead of flutter.target default, after that API key error encountered.
+Fix this

 11/05/2024:
 --Hidden API key by setting gitignore to hide XML files.
 Will find a way in a future to hide it in .env then referencing it in flutter to put in XML